openhab/org.openhab.binding.zwave/doc/sunricher/heatit_0_0.md

 ## Overview

-Heatit Z-Push Button 8 is a battery operated wall switch with 8 push buttons.
+<p&gtHeatit Z-Push Button 8 is a battery operated wall switch with 8 push buttons.
 The switch enables you to control the Z-Wave- products in your smart home system.
 Managing your Z-Wave products becomes easy and practical.
-The switch can be set up to control scenarios or work in associations with other Z-Wave products.

-Heatit Z-Push Button 8 can control up to 4 seperate association groups with up to 20 products or up to 16 scenarios through your gateway.
+The switch can be set up to control scenarios or work in associations with other Z-Wave products.</p&gt <p&gtHeatit Z-Push Button 8 can control up to 4 seperate association groups with up to 20 products or up to 16 scenarios through your gateway.</p&gt <p&gt<strong&gtFunctions:</strong&gt</p&gt <ul&gt<li&gtBattery operated wall switch</li&gt <li&gtFits Gira System 55, Elko RS-16 and Schneider Exxact</li&gt <li&gtControls 4 separate groups and up to 20 units</li&gt <li&gtControls up to 16 scenarios via your gateway</li&gt <li&gtLED-diode</li&gt <li&gtEasy to install with screws or double-sided tape</li&gt <li&gtSupports encryption modes S0, S2 Authenticated Class, S2 Unauthenticated Class</li&gt </ul&gt

-**Functions:**

-  * Battery operated wall switch
-  * Fits Gira System 55, Elko RS-16 and Schneider Exxact
-  * Controls 4 separate groups and up to 20 units
-  * Controls up to 16 scenarios via your gateway
-  * LED-diode
-  * Easy to install with screws or double-sided tape
-  * Supports encryption modes S0, S2 Authenticated Class, S2 Unauthenticated Class

 ### Inclusion Information

-**Step 1.** Make sure the remote control does not belong to any Z-Wave network, short press on any button, if LED indicator does not turn on, the remote control does not belong to any network, then continue to step 2, if LED indicator turns on, it means the remote control has already been added to a network, please first set the remote control to removing mode (see exclusion information), then continue to step 2.

-**Step 2.** Set primary controller/gateway into adding mode.

-**Step 3.** Press and hold down both buttons **I** and **O** of Group 2 our 3 seconds, LED indicator, the remote control will be set to adding mode, and waiting to be added, after 10s LED indicator blinks 6 times quickly to indicate successful adding.
+<p&gt<strong&gtStep 1.</strong&gt Make sure the remote control does not belong to any Z-Wave network, short press on any button, if LED indicator does not turn on, the remote control does not belong to any network, then continue to step 2, if LED indicator turns on, it means the remote control has already been added to a network, please first set the remote control to removing mode (see exclusion information), then continue to step 2.</p&gt <p&gt<strong&gtStep 2.</strong&gt Set primary controller/gateway into adding mode.</p&gt <p&gt<strong&gtStep 3.</strong&gt Press and hold down both buttons <strong&gtI</strong&gt and <strong&gtO</strong&gt of Group 2 our 3 seconds, LED indicator, the remote control will be set to adding mode, and waiting to be added, after 10s LED indicator blinks 6 times quickly to indicate successful adding.</p&gt

 ### Exclusion Information

-There are two removing methods.

-**Method 1:** Removing from the primary controller/gateway as follows:

-  1. Set the primary controller/gateway into removing mode.
-  2. Press and hold down both buttons **I** and **O** of Group 2 over 3 seconds, LED indicator turns on, the remote control will be set to removing mode, and waiting to be removed, after 7s LED indicator blinks 4 times quickly to indicate successful removing.

-**Method 2:** Factory reset the remote control will force the remote control to be removed from a network.

-A factory reset is done by press and holding down buttons **I** and **O** of Group 2 together for over 10 seconds, LED indicator turns on and then blinks 4 times quickly to indicate successful factory reset.

-_Note:_ Factory reset is not recommended for removing, please use this procedure only if the primary controller/gateway is missing or otherwise inoperable.
+<p&gtThere are two removing methods.</p&gt <p&gt<strong&gtMethod 1:</strong&gt Removing from the primary controller/gateway as follows:</p&gt <ol&gt<li&gtSet the primary controller/gateway into removing mode.</li&gt <li&gtPress and hold down both buttons <strong&gtI</strong&gt and <strong&gtO</strong&gt of Group 2 over 3 seconds, LED indicator turns on, the remote control will be set to removing mode, and waiting to be removed, after 7s LED indicator blinks 4 times quickly to indicate successful removing.</li&gt </ol&gt<p&gt<strong&gtMethod 2:</strong&gt Factory reset the remote control will force the remote control to be removed from a network.</p&gt <p&gtA factory reset is done by press and holding down buttons <strong&gtI</strong&gt and <strong&gtO</strong&gt of Group 2 together for over 10 seconds, LED indicator turns on and then blinks 4 times quickly to indicate successful factory reset.</p&gt <p&gt<em&gtNote:</em&gt Factory reset is not recommended for removing, please use this procedure only if the primary controller/gateway is missing or otherwise inoperable.</p&gt

 ### Wakeup Information